Restaurants. Hotels. Laundromats. Households. All have fallen victim to spontaneous combustion caused by towels.

 The good news is, spontaneous combustion of towels and other linens is totally preventable.
 Here are some ways you can protect your place of business from this phenomenon:

-Dispose of greasy towels in airtight containers.
 Prevent oxidation by storing towels in vacuum containers.
-It could also help to soak used towels and linens in water before storing in containers to help slow down the rapid temperature increase.
+It could also help to soak used towels and linens in water before storing them in containers to help slow down the rapid temperature increase.

-Get professional laundry service for oily towels and fabrics.
-Have your towels serviced by professionals who have the know-how on the proper handling and washing of towels.
+Have your towels serviced by professionals who have the know-how on the proper handling and washing of towels?
 The right commercial laundry service provider should not only provide you with the right storage implements to safely store these risky materials; they also have it in their capacity to thoroughly and properly wash off any residue of flammable substances from your fabrics and make sure that you are not running the risk of storing oily towels that can spontaneously combust and cause damage to your business.